kluete/recover_itunes/README.md

 This small Lua-based utility recovers meta-tag data from audio tracks that were legally purchased on the iTunes store.
 It will:

 * scan a directory of untagged M4A tracks, typically from the iPhone's /Purchases directory, mounted via [libimobiledevice](http://www.libimobiledevice.org)
-* fetch their meta-data from iTunes' [SQLite database](http://www.sqlite.org), located at /iTunes_Control/iTunes/MediaLibrary.sqlitedb
+* fetch their meta-data from iTunes' [SQLite](http://www.sqlite.org) database, located at /iTunes_Control/iTunes/MediaLibrary.sqlitedb
-* fetch any cover art from /iTunes_Control/iTunes/Artwork/Originals
+* fetch any cover art from /iTunes_Control/iTunes/Artwork/Originals/
-* save a copy of each track while injecting recovered meta-data
+* save a copy of each (renamed) track with their meta-data

 ## Rationale